Crystal Meth Withdrawal

 Crystal meth increases the release of dopamine, a naturally occurring chemical that influences movement, motivation, and pleasure.
 The drug can boost energy and reduce the need for sleep.
 However, long-term use can lead to weight loss, dental problems, paranoia, violent behavior, and hallucinations.
 1

-Detoxification treatment for crystal meth withdrawal often takes place as part of a comprehensive rehabilitation program.
-These programs may be inpatient or outpatient and can vary in length and level of supervision.
+The other pieces of a traditional recovery program include inpatient or outpatient treatment and can vary in length and level of supervision.
 The right type of program for any given person will depend on factors such as how long they have used crystal meth, whether they have relapsed before, their support system (or lack thereof), and their insurance status.

 No medications are approved to treat methamphetamine addiction or withdrawal.
 1 But medical providers may prescribe medications for specific symptoms, such as Benadryl or trazodone for sleep, and antidepressants for users who become depressed during withdrawal.